Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Orion_MultiParameter_Sensor_Protocol.md

 1. Press the f2 (next) key to proceed to the next standard and repeat steps 2 through 4 for the second conductovity standard (1413 μS/cm).
 1. Press the f3 (cal done) key to save and end the calibration.
 1. Press the f1 (meas) key to proceed to the measurement mode.

 ***
+<a name="Salinity"></a> **Salinity Calibration**
+- the conductivity probe is used to measure salinity and must be calibrated once weekly at 25°C
+1. Gently use a Kim wipe to dry the tip of the conductivity probe
+1. Press the f3 (channel) key to navigate to the salinity measurement channel start the calibration
+1. While still on the salinity measurement channel, press the f1 (cal) key
+1. hold salinity standard (50,000us/cm) by the top of the Falcon tube to minimize heat transfer to the calibration standard and using the temperature probe measure temperature
+1. adjust temperature of the salinity calibration fluid to 25°C by *slowly* applying heat from your hands by holding and lightly squeezing the tube to increase the temperature or cupping the tube with ice pack to decrease the temperature
+1. at 25°C, place probe into conductivity fluid and allow measurement to stablize
+1. record first reading in binder
+        - for example: "calibrated salinity probe with 50.00ms/cm conductivity standard; 48.71 ms/cm upon first reading"
+1. if first reading is not 50.00 ms/cm, press f3 (edit) and enter 50.00 for the standard and record average cell calibration factor in binder
+        - for example: "calibrated to 50.00ms/cm at 25°C; avg. cell cal. factor = 0.477"
+1. Optional: to check if the conductivity probe may need replacement or fixing, you can also measure the salinity of clean DI water (psu = ~0)

+***